awthwathje/cloudflare-images-dev/README.md

 # Cloudflare Images Dev
-This service mocks the [Cloudflare Images](https://www.cloudflare.com/developer-platform/cloudflare-images/) API, for local development purposes.
+This goal of this project is to create a service which mocks the [Cloudflare Images](https://www.cloudflare.com/developer-platform/cloudflare-images/) API, for local development purposes.

 ## Purpose & limitations